rsmith-nl/beammech/README.rst

 .. code-block:: python

-    bm.solve(beam)
+    results = bm.solve(length, supports, EI, GA, top, bottom, True)

 This will raise a KeyError if values are missing from the problem definition, or a ValueError if incorrect values are used.
-On successful completion, the results will have been added to the problem dictionary.
-The following keys are added;
+On successful completion, the results are returned in a dictionary.
+The following keys exist;

 'D'
     A numpy array containing the shear force in the cross-section at each mm